juxor/afaq/markdown/secH6.md

 soviets relentlessly gravitated to the executive committees, and especially their presidia.
-Plenary sessions became increasingly symbolic and ineffectual."_ The party was _"successful in gaining control of soviet executives in the cities and at **uezd** and **guberniya** levels.
-These executive bodies were usually able to control soviet congresses, though the party often disbanded congresses that opposed major aspects of current policies."_ Local soviets _"had little input into the formation of national policy"_ and _"[e]ven at higher levels, institutional power shifted away from the soviets."_ [Carmen Sirianni, **Workers' Control and Socialist Democracy**,
+Plenary sessions became increasingly symbolic and ineffectual."_ The party was _"successful in gaining control of soviet executives in the cities and at **uezd** [district] and **guberniya** [province] levels.
+These executive bodies were usually able to control soviet congresses, though the party often disbanded congresses that opposed major aspects of current policies."_ Local soviets _"had little input into the formation of national policy"_ and _"[e]ven at higher levels, institutional power shifted away from the soviets."_ [Carmen Sirianni, **Workers' Control and Socialist Democracy**, p.
-p.
 204 and p.
-203] In Moscow, for example, power in the soviet _"moved away from the plenum to ever smaller groups at the apex."_ The presidium, created in November 1917, _"rapidly accrued massive powers."_ [Richard Sakwa, **Soviet Communists in Power**, p.
+203] In Moscow, for example, power in the soviet _"moved away from the plenum to ever smaller groups at the apex."_
+The presidium, created in November 1917, _"rapidly accrued massive powers."_
+[Richard Sakwa, **Soviet Communists in Power**, p.
 166]

 The Bolshevik dominated soviet executives used this power to maintain a Bolshevik majority, by any means possible, in the face of popular